 This essentially remains for Quality Link Building Services that you ought to make progress toward.

-These are the spammy links, which are of low quality and the kind you ought to stay away from.
+These are the spammy links of low quality and the kind you should stay away from.

 How SEO works